flowroute/flowroute-numbers-ruby/README.md

 	puts response

-Add any of the following methods after `pnc = FlowrouteNumbers::PurchasablePhoneNumbersController.new()`, but before `puts response`.
-If you do not want to execute a specific method, comment those lines out with `#`
+When creating your own Ruby file, add each method after `pnc = FlowrouteNumbers::PurchasablePhoneNumbersController.new()`, but before `puts response`.
+If you do not want to invoke a specific method, comment out that method's lines with `#`.
+Click each link below for more information about each of the Controller's methods.

 *	[`listAvailableNPAs()`](#listnpa)